Robert Heritage rosewood ‘Dorrington’ Sideboard

 - Popular and sought after Robert Heritage design.

-- Sliding doors and four drawers with campaign style brass handles.
+- Sliding doors and four drawers with campaign style aluminium handles.

 - Top drawer baize lined and partitioned for cutlery.